Chapter 13 BWV 33 Allein zu dir, Herr Jesu Christ

 The twelfth cantata of the cycle for the thirteenth Sunday after Trinity.

 Instead of beginning with the chorale or opening chorus, let us vary our approach and concentrate first upon the aria and the duet.
 It will be seen that Bach does not use the soprano voice in these or, indeed, either of the two recitatives.
-Of course we cannot be certain whether there was a practical problem of availability but it appears that here this could not have been the case.
+Of course we cannot be certain whether there was a practical problem of availability but that is highly unlikely.
 Bach must have had more than one singer capable of taking on solo roles and, furthermore, at least one competent soprano must have been present for the opening and closing movements.
 The reason, as with C 20 the first work of this cycle which similarly avoided the employment of a solo soprano, is much more likely to be one of aesthetics.
 Bach presumably selected the lower voices (all solos are taken by the bass and tenor with the exception of the crucial alto aria) because he felt that the darker vocal colourings were more appropriate.

 At first glance this might seem surprising, particularly bearing in mind the extrovert energy of the opening chorus.
 But if we have noticed little else, at least we have learnt that Bach never adopted simplistic or clichéd solutions.
 His vision was always far-reaching and all-encompassing.
 As a consequence, answers to these sorts of questions are usually to be found by viewing works as a whole rather than by pinpointing specific moments.